AdmcCarthy/Stroop_Effect/README.rst

 1. What is our independent variable.
 What is our dependent variable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Within subject design, where each subject is given two tests using 24 participants.
+The experiment has a within subject design, where each subject is given two tests.

+This is repeated using 24 participants.

-This gives paired data (congruent vs. incogruent).
+This gives paired data, congruent response time vs. incogruent response time.

 The dependent variable is the time a participant takes to respond.
-This is a quantative, temporal, ratio data type.
+This type of data is a temporal ratio.

 2. Hypotheses for this task